 Why build a Scarecrow for your Garden?

-Building a scarecrow can be a delightful family event, bringing everyone together for a fun, hands-on project that allows creativity to shine.
-With just a few basic materials like straw, wood, and some old clothes, you can create a one-of-a-kind garden guardian that reflects your family’s personality and imagination.
+Building a DIY scarecrow can be a fun and creative family project, bringing everyone together for an afternoon of imagination and teamwork.
+With a few simple materials—straw, wood, old clothes—you can create a garden guardian that reflects your family’s personality and adds a bit of charm to your heirloom vegetable patch.

 Scarecrows: Protecting Heirloom Gardens from Hungry Birds